craigprotzel/making-education/Schedule/README.md

 * Discussion with Hasin on Karkhana & how they are addressing the challenges
 * Share prototype idea
 * Post Class
-	* REVIEW Karkhana lesson plans
 	* MEET with Hasin as a group
-	* CONNECT with Maker Mentor (as a group) for an interview Skype Call

 #### 150 min class: Challenges of a ‘Progressive’ Education in Nepal (Hasin Viist 2)
 * Discuss Karkhana lesson plans and how they may influence your prototype idea